cortezaproject/corteza-docs/README.md

 To allow users to access Corteza web applications and services you need to route web traffic to the containers.

-## Setup, confguration and administration details
+## Setup, configuration and administration details

 You can find additional help about how to configure and manage Corteza server inside [cortezaproject/corteza-server](https://github.com/cortezaproject/corteza-server/tree/master/docs) repository.